My Father, But Never My Dad.

 Like I said, it was like a dog chasing his tail.

 My father worked in the telephone business all his life and my mother told me that he would never be out of a job.
 He had worked at many different companies and was always employed.
-Even had my father paid what he was court ordered, the three of us still most likely would have ended up living in subsidized housing and on welfare.
+Even had my father paid what he was court ordered the three of us still most likely would have ended up living in subsidized housing and on welfare.
 Lawrence Heights was full of single mothers from failed marriages with no support.
 There was no other option but to go on welfare and live in a housing project.
 Even after everything my father did to screw us over, I can never recall my mother speaking ill of him.
-I guess speaking ill of the man who fathered me and who kicked me to the curb like yesterday’s garbage will be left solely up to me.
+I guess speaking ill of the man who fathered me then kicked me to the curb like yesterday’s garbage will be left solely up to me.

 I have no problem there.

-Once I started to write my memories, I thought writing my recollections down on paper would be difficult.
+Once I started to write my memories I thought writing my recollections down on paper would be difficult.
 But as time passes I have found it very easy to share my experiences and my true feelings.
 I also find writing my memories to be very therapeutic.

-I have very few happy recollections of the time I spent with my father.
-When I say very few, I mean you could easily count them all on one hand.
+I have very few happy recollections of the times I spent with my father.
+When I say very few, I mean that you could easily count them all on one hand.
 Whether it was at my grandparents urging or he actually wanted a relationship with his two sons I have no idea, but I do remember him coming to our apartment and picking both me and my brother up.
 He would then take us up to Aurora to visit our grandparents who up to then we had never visited.

 I would assume my father had some kind of visitation rights after the divorce.
 The three of us would drive up north on Yonge Street for about an hour or so before we got to our grandparent's house on Aurora Heights Drive.
 There are four things about each one of those trips I will never forget.

 The third memory was the Aurora Cemetery which was on the east side of Yonge Street.
-Not once did we drive past without him making the exact same comment every time.
-“You know people are just dying to get in there” he would always say while pointing over towards the numerous graves with cigarette in hand.
+Not once did we drive past without him making the exact same comment every single time.
+“You know people are just dying to get in there” he would say while pointing over towards the numerous graves cigarette in hand.

 My Uncle Sandy was my father’s youngest brother and he still lived in the house with my grandparents.
 He went to high school and played hockey for the Aurora Tigers.
 My father always told me that someday Sandy was going to play in the NHL.
 My mother had told me that my nanna gave birth to Sandy when she was in her fifties and at the time she had been one of the oldest women to ever give birth in Canada.
 I don't think Sandy was more than three years older than me even though he was my uncle.

-I really liked Sandy and thought he was super cool.
-I always wished he was my big brother instead of my uncle.
+I really liked Sandy and thought he was super cool and I always wished he was my big brother instead of my uncle.
 A couple of times we went to watch him play for the Tigers at the Aurora Community Centre and each time he scored a couple goals.
 I remember chewing Juicy Fruit gum and drinking hot chocolate while I watched Sandy play hockey with my father.
-There was a large park across the road from the arena where my father took us down to skate on the little outdoor rink during one of our winter visits.
+There was a large park across the road from the arena where my father took us down to skate on the outdoor rink during one of our winter visits.

 I always loved to visit my nanna and poppy.
-I loved the smell of the pipe poppy would always smoke in his den while my nanna cooked us supper.
-My nanna always cooked a big supper and the one thing I will never forget were the parsnips.
+I loved the smell of the pipe poppy would always smoke in the den while my nanna cooked us supper.
+My nanna always cooked a big supper for us and the one thing I will never forget were the parsnips.
 Parsnips were vile; I ate them on every visit because nanna wanted her lamb chop and puddin' pie to grow up to be big and strong like our Uncle Sandy.
 Although I’m not 100% certain, I’m pretty sure I was lamb chop and my brother was puddin' pie.

 After our visits my brother and I would both fall asleep in the car on the drive home.
 On one of our visits my father had taken us to a store and outfitted both of us in the Boston Bruins uniform.
-We drove all the way home dressed in our new gear.
-When our mother answered the door he told her that Bobby Orr and Phil Esposito were now back home.
+We drove all the way home dressed in our new outfits.
+When our mother answered the door he told her that Bobby Orr and Phil Esposito were back home.
 The Boston Bruins won the Stanley Cup in both 1970 and 1972.
 Bobby Orr and Phil Esposito were the two best players on both of those teams.

-As far as I know, my father never remarried.
+As far as I know my father never remarried.

 This is what I remember about that day.